Chapter 1: Introduction

 A GPU is also a vector processor.

-On a CPU, typically each instruction refers to one or two registers.
+Typically each instruction refers to one or two registers.

-If your CPU runs an
+So your CPU might run an

 On a GPU, each instruction applies to multiple variables.